Photojournalist + Board Member

-Amanda Mustard (b.1990) is a self-taught photojournalist based in Bangkok, Thailand.
-Raised on a Christmas tree farm in Pennsylvania, she left a promising future as a marimbist to move to the Middle East to become a visual journalist.
+Amanda Mustard (b.1990) is an independent photojournalist based in Bangkok, Thailand, and previously Cairo, Egypt.
+Raised on a Christmas tree farm in Pennsylvania, she diverted from a future as a marimbist to move to the Middle East to pursue visual journalism.

 She is a contributor for Redux Pictures and can be found on the Wonderful Machine roster.